mattstermiller/koffee/README.md

 There are more commands at your disposal.
 Open the Settings window with `?` for the full list of commands and their key bindings!

-## Planned Features
+## Future Planned Features
 - Search sub-folders
+- Text content search
 - Select multiple items
 - Configurable hotkeys
-- Batch renames with regular expressions
+- Batch renames
-- Split view
 - Themes
-- And more...
+- And more... check out the [issues list](https://github.com/mattstermiller/koffee/issues) and please add your own ideas and contributions!